KickEngineering/KickDevDocs/drops/drops-faqs.md

 ## Can I see my past Drops history?
 Yes, all the Drops that you have participated in show up in your Inventory.
 If you have claimed all the rewards for that campaign, it goes under the Claimed section.
 If the campaign has ended, it goes under the Expired section until the grace period is over.
 After the grace period is up, the campaign will no longer appear in your Inventory.
 You also stop accumulating watch time if a campaign is expired.

+## What types of rewards can I earn through Drops?
+Rewards vary by game and can include cosmetic items, in-game currency, exclusive skins, beta access, or other digital items determined by the game developers.

 ## My progress isn't tracking properly.
 What should I do?
 Progress is tracked every 5 minutes, so avoid changing tabs or refreshing the page frequently.
 If issues persist, reach out to support@kick.com.